ISAITB/docs-itb-ta/source/systemAdministration/index.rst

 well as activate (or deactivate) the theme, click the **Update** button.
 You may also click the **Copy** button here to create a new theme based on the current theme's settings.

-If you selected one of the test bed's predefined themes, its information and settings are presented as readonly information with a message to explain this.
+If you selected one of the Test Bed's predefined themes, its information and settings are presented as readonly information with a message to explain this.

 .. figure:: ../screenshots/system_configuration_themes_edit_readonly.png